Quick Answer

 | Acceptance trigger (if used) | Clear acceptance criteria and review flow in the Service Agreement | Payment disputes increase when acceptance language is vague | Deliverable-based engagements |

 Use the section checkpoints as a contract-quality test.
 If your draft lacks mechanisms comparable to 3.4 Services Variable in Scope and Volume and 3.5 Work Prioritization, scope and billing changes become much harder to control.
-Set the acceptance review window in the Service Agreement and fill the exact number only after internal verification: [Add current threshold after verification] business days.
+Set the acceptance review window in the Service Agreement, then fill the exact business-day number only after internal verification.

 Verify: every billed change can be tied to the written scope or prioritization process in the Service Agreement.
 Red flag: billing references "requested changes" or "priority shifts" with no signed written record.